At China port, tariff drop a salve for hard-hit traders of American cars

-TIANJIN, China/SHANGHAI (Reuters) - In the Chinese port city of Tianjin, grey market traders of American-made cars, badly stung by a scything trade war and punitive tit-for-tat tariffs, are scrambling to take advantage of an opportunity they fear may prove only temporary.
+TIANJIN, China/SHANGHAI (Reuters) - In the Chinese port city of Tianjin, gray market traders of American-made cars, badly stung by a scything trade war and punitive tit-for-tat tariffs, are scrambling to take advantage of an opportunity they fear may prove only temporary.

 At a car “supermarket” near the city’s busy harbor, importers told Reuters they were rushing to get “Made in America” cars through customs and revving up orders after Beijing temporarily cut tariffs on U.S. autos from Jan.
 1.